 With ConnectMe we provide you with all the tools you need to create your book, either from scratch or with pre-designed templates.
 Through this online portal you can easily manage your entire project on your own or as a team anywhere in the world.
-The innovative design and intuitive layout of ConnectMe ensures no time is wasted teaching the program and instead use your time building, designing, and creating content.
-As a part of our Friesens team the safety of your school's personal data is important to us, that is why ConnectMe is encrypted to protect your students and their original content.
+The innovative design and intuitive layout of ConnectMe ensures no time is wasted teaching the program and instead your time is used building, designing, and creating content.
+The safety of your school's personal data is important to the Friesens team; that is why ConnectMe is encrypted to protect your students and their original content.
 To help you keep your team focused and working on their pages, we created team management tools for you to assign unique tasks and access to different members of your team.

-Create your own pages from scratch and save them as reusable templates, or use re-designed award-winning templates.
+Create your own pages from scratch and save them as reusable templates, or use pre-designed award-winning templates.